PushPushGo logo PushPushGo push service GDPR compliant

 OPEN YOURSELF TO INTERNATIONAL READERS

 In the introduction to this article, we mentioned The New York Times.
-The same source indicates that 10% of Canadians and 6% of Australians regularly visit this newspaper’s website.
-Don’t close your magazine to the international target audience.
-Analyze the traffic on your website (use Google Analytics) and see if there are any foreign groups of readers.
-If there are, perhaps it’s a good idea to address them somehow, maybe create a separate section on your website just for them?
-That’s what NYT did.
+The same source indicates that 10% of Canadians and 6% of Australians regularly visit this newspaper's website.
+Don't close your magazine to the international target audience.
+Analyze the traffic on your website (use Google Analytics) and see if there are any foreign groups of readers that can be turned into new subscribers.
+If there are, perhaps it's a good idea to address them somehow, maybe create a separate section on your website just for them?
+That's what NYT did.
 When you enter their main website, you see that there are several editions to view and read:

 • International